North Korea says it tested new 'tactical guided projectile' on Thursday: KCNA

-SEOUL (Reuters) - North Korea launched a “newly developed new-type tactical guided projectile” on Thursday, state news agency KCNA reported on Friday.
+SEOUL (Reuters) - North Korea launched a “newly developed new-type tactical guided projectile” on Thursday, state news agency KCNA reported on Friday, as the United States condemned the launches and warned of a threat to international peace and security.

-The report suggested North Korean leader Kim Jong Un did not inspect the launch.
+The launches, which were the country’s first ballistic missile tests in nearly a year, underscored steady progress in its weapons programme amid stalled denuclearisation talks with the United States.

 President Joe Biden said on Thursday the United States remained open to diplomacy with North Korea despite its missile tests this week, but warned there would be responses if North Korea escalates matters.